DB2 selected interview questions given in sequence so that any new developer can start to refresh quickly.

 Q32.
 What are delete-connected tables?

 A32.
-Tables related with a foreign key are called delete-connected because a deletion in the primary key table can affect the contents of the foreign key table.
+Tables related to foreign keys are called delete-connected because a deletion in the primary key table can affect the contents of the foreign key table.

 Q33.
 When can an insert of a new primary key value threaten referential integrity?